 The following list sets out the complete set of walks included on this site.
-These have generally been ordered geographically - with coastal walks listed first, then national trails, then minor trails, then further afield walks and finally any other walks that have been included.
+These have generally been ordered geographically - with coastal walks listed first, then national trails, then minor trails, then other trails in Britain, and finally any further afield walks.
 If a trail has been started, missing sections are shown in grey.
 Some of these walks are easy, others are hard, but even the harder walks could be broken into more than one walk.

 A lot of these trails join up with each other.
-So for instance, you could walk Ulverston to Carlisle on the Cumbrian Way, then to Newcastle via Haltwhistle and Hexham on Hadrian's Wall - and then either up to Berwick-Upon-Tweed along the coast or down to Hartlepool heading the other way.
-I try to add connecting walks at the beginning or end of each writeup so that it is easy to explore further from a known spot.
+So for instance, you could walk Ulverston to Carlisle on the Cumbrian Way, then to Newcastle via Haltwhistle and Hexham on Hadrian's Wall Path - and then either up to Berwick-Upon-Tweed or down to Hartlepool on the Coastal Path.
+I try to add connecting walks to each writeup so that it is easy to explore out from a previously visited spot.

 I have added a brief description of each of the trails where they are listed below, to give a feel for what to see along the way, and to offer any key recommendations.

-King Charles III Coast Path Sections (clockwise) :
+King Charles III England Coast Path Sections (clockwise) :

 - Rochester to Sittingbourne (no plans to walk)